-Time management.
-Don’t create a to do list with 40 things to do in a single day.
+Don’t create a to do list of 40 things to do in a single day.
 There is no way that you can get it all done.
-Instead, limit your list to the few things you know you can get done by adding in a time for each one.
+Instead, limit your list to the few things you know you can get done by adding in time for each one.

 If you know that you need to sweep up the garage and that will take 30 minutes, jot that down.
-It not only helps you know how long it may take, it can help you better plan your day.
-If you have only 15 minutes before you need to make a call, you know that you can’t take on the 60 minute task, but you could take care of the one that will take you just 10 minutes.
+It not only helps you know how long it may take, but it can also help you better plan your day.
+If you have only 15 minutes before you need to make a call, you know that you can’t take on the 60-minute task, but you could take care of the one that will take you just 10 minutes.